 - 0.10 mile(s) from Spring Garden Restaurant, open from 6:00 a.m. to 9:00 p.m.

 - 0.40 mile(s) from K & W Cafeteria, open from 6:00 a.m. to 8:00 p.m.

 - 0.40 mile(s) from Angelo's Steak & Pasta, open from 4:00 p.m. to 11:00 p.m.

 - 0.40 mile(s) from Arby's, open from 10:00 a.m. to 11:00 p.m.

 - 0.70 mile(s) from Wendy's, open from 10:00 a.m. to 11:00 p.m.

 - 1.20 mile(s) from Damon's The Place For Ribs, open from 4:00 p.m. to 11:00 p.m.

 BEST WESTERN Plus Grand Strand Inn & Suites

-Enjoy your stay with us even more by checking out some of the most popular area points of interest in or near Myrtle Beach.
+Enjoy your stay with us even more by checking out some of the most popular area points of interest and local area events happening in or near Myrtle Beach.
 Chase the links to explore the local region even more.

 Alberta | British Columbia | Manitoba | New Brunswick | Nova Scotia | Ontario | Prince Edward Island | Quebec | Saskatchewan | Yukon | Caribbean